Glossary of Terms

-Polyester - A thermosetting resin, saturated carboxyl or hydroxyl terminated, which can be further polymerized by the addition of a hardener.
+Polyester - A thermosetting polymer, saturated carboxyl or hydroxyl terminated, which can be further polymerized by the addition of a hardener.

 Polymer - A long molecule that has been formed out of a large series of monomers by a chemical reaction.

-Polymerisation - The reaction in which a large molecule (polymer) is formed by chemically binding identical sections (monomers) to a long chain.
+Polymerization - The reaction in which a large molecule (polymer) is formed by chemically binding identical sections (monomers) to a long chain.
+Curing reaction.